 Making rosé the right way has therefore become an obsession for Daniel, who closely follows the true Méthode Provençale when making our DAOU Rosé.
 “We choose high-end Grenache vineyards that are planted to limestone soils, just like those of southern France, because they impart this wonderful acidity, minerality and sense of balance,” Daniel says.
 The fruit is grown exclusively for rosé production.

 “We put a lot of effort into barrel fermentation, lees stirring and final blending,” Daniel says.
 “This is the best—and most expensive—way to make a rosé.
 This is the DAOU way.”
 The result is a wine that transports the senses to Provence while exhibiting the pure fruit character of Paso Robles.

 “Our rosé is a serious wine that you can enjoy with life's carefree moments.”Daniel Daou, Wine-maker and Co-proprietor

-Our 2019 Reserve Rosé is inspired by the iconic dry rosés of southern France and made using the Methode Provencale.
+The 2021 DAOU Reserve Rosé comes from special Grenache fruit selected by Winemaker Daniel Daou.
+True to form, this wine displays a lovely pale apricot color in the traditional style of Provençale rosés.
 This limited production wine expresses beautiful minerality and complexity found from the Calcareous Soil of Paso Robles.